Giltih/Vanilla-TodoList/README.md

 # Vanilla-TodoList
-TodoList made with JS CSS HTML with
+TodoList made with JS-CSS-HTML with
 Features:
 - Add tasks to the list
 - Remove tasks from the list